A plus size sweater. What does that mean?

 An auxiliary triangle R1R2R3 is not a durt at the bust, but it shows the data which you need to calculate the dart of a plus size sweater:

-If you still don't like the idea to make a dart for a plus size sweater, here is a hint for you.
+If you still don't like the idea of making a dart for your larger sized sweater, here is a hint for you.
 You can increase the length of the front part by the length of the segment R1R2 if it is not greater than 2.5 cm (1 in ).
 Some stitch patterns will "forgive" you this kind of violation.
 Otherwise I would recommend you to knit/crochet a dart.

 5. To change the line of the side seam for both front and back parts .